valegnu/micolet-test/README.md

 * Services<br/>
   This project has one service for abstract api requests: app/services/email_validator.rb<br/>

+* Sending mail<br/>
+  Letter opener gem is used for development environment, when record is created mail is open on browser.

 ## Files structure for functionallity
   These files have logic for this app:<br/>